boom210232/vaccine-haven-paper-design/README.md

 ### What's new for 1.0
 - Initation for the main UX with hard interface for users.
 - Focus on sprint 1 in project [Vaccine Haven](https://github.com/3-00AM/vaccine-haven)
 - Addition page for main page, registeration and show details.

+### What's new for 1.0a
+- Add detail about deaft for display info.

 ### Team's review.
 - This version still look tough and too complex for real web-application.